XenitAB/presentations/presentations/education/cloud-and-scalability/labs/azure/02-deployment-iac.md

 git push
 ```

-Verify that in `Deployment Center` that tha change is picked up and when you browse the site you see `Welcome to AzureLab`.
+Verify that in `Deployment Center` that the change is picked up and when you browse the site you see `Welcome to AzureLab`.

 #### Cleaning up